|25 May - 30 May|

-Introducing something a little different for 2019, this short group tour focuses on the Autonomous province of Vojvodina, located in the north-west of Serbia.
-The only autonomous region in the Balkans, Vojvodina is a melting pot of 25 different ethnicities predominately from Serbia and the bordering countries of Hungary, Croatia and Slovakia.
-Spend time in the region’s largest city, Novi Sad, and find out why it is set to become the European Capital of Culture in 2021.
+Introduced for the first time in 2019, this exciting short group tour focuses on the autonomous province of Vojvodina, located in the north west of Serbia.
+The only autonomous region in the Balkans, Vojvodina is a melting pot of 26 different ethnicities.
+Spend time in the region’s largest city, Novi Sad, and find out why it was chosen as a European Capital of Culture for 2021.

 Arrive in Belgrade, meet your guide and transfer to Novi Sad, the main city in Vojvodina, located on the banks of the Danube River and presided over by the imposing Petrovaradin Fortress.
 Take a short walk through the city before enjoying a welcome dinner at a restaurant with views over the Danube.
 (D)